 Before you start, have in mind the following:

 - Always wear protective gloves, safety glasses, and a face mask when using harsh cleaning products or solvents.

 - Before you try any of the methods, first, check with your carpet care guide whether it’s suitable for your rug.
 Always test spot removal solutions for colour fastness on an inconspicuous area of your textile floor covering.

 - Don’t rub the surface, blot it instead.
 To prevent further spreading of the stain, work your way from the outer edges to the centre of the affected area.

-- There is a reason why dry vacuum cleaners are called “dry”- they just aren’t made to clean up liquid.
-In such cases, always resort to wet vacuum cleaners – they are waterproof and their most important parts are well-protected against water and other liquids.
+- Don’t use dry vacuum cleaners to clean up liquids.
+Unlike dry cleaners, wet vacuum cleaners are waterproof and their most important parts are well-protected against water and other liquids.

 - Be extra careful when you use strong cleaning products on wool carpets.

-- Professional carpet cleaners have the proper equipment and the know-hows of dealing with stubborn stains.
-Including ones caused from paint, milk products, blood, wax (hair removal, crayon, soy) wine, and more.
+- Professional carpet cleaners have the proper equipment and the know-how of dealing with stubborn stains.
+Including ones caused by paint, milk products, blood, wax (hair removal, crayon, soy), wine, and more.

 Below you’ll find step-by-step guides on how to remove general water-based, acrylic, and oil-based paints out of your carpeting.
 Bear in mind, that dried up dye tends to be a bit harder and time-consuming to get rid of.

 How to remove water-based paint stains from carpet